yashtamakuwala/Dental-Clinic-System/readme.txt

 Bot server will run on port 5000

-To deploy and run dentist server, at project directory
+To deploy and run dentist server, at project directory, with the dot(.) in 2nd step
 1. cd dentist_server
-2. docker build -t dentist:latest
+2. docker build -t dentist:latest .
 3. docker run -p 7000:5000 -t dentist:latest

 dentist server will run on port 7000

-To deploy and run timeslot server,
+To deploy and run timeslot server, , with the dot(.) in 2nd step
 1. cd timeslot_server
-2. docker build -t timeslot:latest
+2. docker build -t timeslot:latest .
 3. docker run -p 8000:5000 -t timeslot:latest

 timeslot server will run on port 8000